Rachitshah55/SQL_Project_Data_Job_Analysis/README.md

 ![Skills required across the top 10 highest-paying remote data analyst jobs.](assets/output_2.png)This horizontal bar chart shows the frequency of each skill mentioned in the top 10 job listings.
 Many of these roles required **multiple technical tools**, reflecting the hybrid demands of modern data analyst positions; ChatGPT generated this graph for my SQL query reaults*

 > #### 📈 Key Insight:
-The chart below reveals that **SQL**, **Python**, and **Excel** appear most frequently across high-paying roles — a reminder that foundational skills still dominate the top tier.
+The chart below reveals that **SQL**, **Python**, and **Tableau** appear most frequently across high-paying roles — a reminder that foundational skills still dominate the top tier.
 Cloud tools like **AWS**, **Azure**, and **Databricks** also show up, highlighting the increasing demand for cloud-savvy analysts.

-If you're aiming for top-paying jobs, mastering SQL + Python + Excel should be a priority, followed by gaining familiarity with cloud tools and data engineering frameworks like Databricks and Spark.
+If you're aiming for top-paying jobs, mastering SQL + Python + Tableau should be a priority, followed by gaining familiarity with cloud tools and data engineering frameworks like Databricks and Spark.

 ---